AJPW TV Six-Man Tag Team Championship

 The AJPW TV Six-Man Tag Team Championship (全日本プロレスTV認定6人タッグ王座, Zen Nihon Puroresu Tī Bui Nintei Roku-nin Taggu Ōza) is a professional wrestling six-man tag team championship owned by the All Japan Pro Wrestling (AJPW) promotion.
 The championship was introduced on December 13, 2020, when Black Menso-re, Carbell Ito and Takao Omori defeated Daimonji So, Revlon and Ryouji Sai to become the inaugural champions.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of five reigns shared between four different teams consisting of nine distinctive champions.
-The current champions are Takao Omori, Black Menso-re and ATM who are in their second reign as a team.
+There have been a total of eleven reigns shared between ten different teams consisting of twenty-four distinctive champions.
+The current champions are Hokuto-gun (Takashi Yoshida, Hokuto Omori and Kuma Arashi) who are in their first reign as a team.